 The two fuels have different failure modes:

-- but, when they happen, affect entire neighborhoods at once and
+- Natural gas is utility-delivered.
+Service interruptions are rare but, when they happen, affect entire neighborhoods at once and require utility action to restore.

-- whatever is in your tank keeps running through any storm or grid
+- Propane is on-site storage.
+There is no utility to fail — whatever is in your tank keeps running through any storm or grid event — but you depend on your supplier's delivery cadence to refill the tank.

 For backup-power generators, propane is the dominant fuel specifically because of this property: an extended outage that takes down the grid also takes down the natural-gas compressor stations on a long timeline, while propane stored on-site keeps the generator running until the tank empties.